 Heveningham Hall: Books

-This is the best and most involved project I have ever been a part of.
-It has been remarkable being able to make such, dare I say, stunning books.
 In late 2010 I arrived at Heveningham Hall to photograph its landscape and architecture beneath the light of the full moon.
 I continued photographing through 2011.
 In 2012, in concert with my client, I began working on a book that would collect and display the photographs.
 In 2013 the first edition of books was published; thirty hand-bound volumes.
-There are currently five Heveningham Hall books; 2013, 2014, 2015, 2016 & 2017.
+There are currently six editions of the Heveningham Hall books; 2013, 2014, 2015, 2016, 2017 & 2018.

-There are five editions of the book to date: each year from 2013 to 2017.
-Each edition, from 2014 onwards, has twenty-eight copies.
-Each book has the same production methods and page number; 264.
+There are six editions of the book to date: each year from 2013 to 2018.
+Each edition, from 2014 onwards (2013 was made in an edition of thirty), has twenty-eight books.
+Each book has the same production methods.
 Each book contains around two hundred photographs with title pages, titling and a preface.
 The cover is gilt debossed on the front, spine and verso.
 The cover design is intricate and proved a challenge to the binders.
 It needs a number of different brass stamps and many applications of gold leaf for each one.

 The book contains photographs of the landscape, architecture, people, projects and events of the country estate.
-There are a range of things happening throughout the year from building renovation to concours d'elegance to farming to horticulture and much more.
-The overarching theme is the seasonal changes that can be seen so vividly in the Suffolk countryside in which the Hall is ensconsed.
+There are a range of things happening throughout the year from building renovation to an annual concours d'elegance to farming to horticulture and much more.
+The overarching theme is the seasonal changes that can be seen so vividly in the Suffolk countryside in which the Hall is ensconced.

 The book was designed with its primary location in mind; the Heveningham Hall library.
 It sits among beautiful tomes, many of which date from the same period as the house, the late eighteenth century.
 There are wonderful watercolour books in the library that depict flowers, landscapes, animals and such things, with breathtaking skill.
 These set a high bar for the book production to follow.
 The endpapers are hand made in New Mexico specially for this book.
 The verso of the cover features an extended version of the cover diagonal stud pattern.
 This studded pattern, on the front and verso, encloses of the contents of the book in a kind of symbolic gateway which can be opened to reveal a world within.